Nunsthorpe: Community organisations

 In 2008 young dancers from the Funhouse performed their fourth show, Musical Mania, at the Auditorium.
 The dancers stage regular events at the Beachcomber venue in Humberston.
 In 2009 the High Sheriff of Lincolnshire, Lady Sarah McCorquodale, handed a Tribune Trust award for £1,000 to the Funhouse.
 The Trust supports community projects tackling crime, disorder and deprivation.
 The Funhouse decided to spend the money on T-shirts for its street dance teams.

 Also in 2009 the Big Lottery Fund awarded a £444.544 grant to Nunsthorpe Together for a go-carting project called "wheels".
 In 2010 the Funhouse building was closed until money could be found for repairs, although the neighbouring hall continued to be used for bingo and dance classes.
 In 2011, following requests from the local community, the church, police and local council representatives resigned and residents took full control of the board after concerns regarding finances were raised by the community.
 After having all the locks changed in the night a dispute over access to the hall led to a demonstration by some residents outside the Funhouse.

 In 2012 Nunsthorpe Together put on a show in the Easter and summer school holidays.
 The summer show was filmed by ITV and shown on national TV.
 To date, this group has been awarded nine national Home Office awards, one regional award and numerous local awards.
 In 2013 the parochial church council took back control of the church hall after a dispute over rental payments.
 Nunsthorpe Together now holds bingo and dance classes at the Grange Community Centre.

 Education

 The Nunsthorpe and Bradley Park Children's Centre in Sutcliffe Avenue (formed in 2004 by the combination of the Sure Start Centre and Nunsthorpe Nursery School) and the Woodlands Acorns Daycare Centre on Bradley Park, provide support for the estates' younger children.
 There is also the Butterflies Day Nursery, which began in 2000 as a creche, based at the resource centre.
 In 2002 it became a day nursery and in 2008 it relocated to the children's centre.
 In 2012 the centre received outstanding recognition from the inspection body Ofsted for providing care for children and young people in the area.

-The Nunsthorpe and Bradley Park Children and Parents Together Group, which can be contacted via the children's centre, aims to promote a spirit of togetherness.
-The organisation held its first fun day in 2009 and raises money to provide entertainment and day trips for local children and their families.